Last Updated on June 6, 2022

 Conversely, if you are looking to buy a three bed, three bathroom home that was built less than ten years ago, searching for similar properties in the area can help ensure that you don’t overpay.

-Now that we’ve established what real estate comps are and what they’re used for, what factors go into evaluating real estate comps?
+Now that we’ve established what real estate comps are and what they’re used for… you’re probably wondering, “What factors go into evaluating real estate comps?”

 Location

 Location is a huge factor to consider when thinking about buying or selling a property.
-Oftentimes, it serves as the number one reason that someone might move into a new home.
+Often, it serves as the number one reason that someone might move into a new home.
 If you are beginning a new job in a new area, location will obviously play a huge factor in what property you decide to buy or rent.
-A 900 square foot apartment in the middle of a large city may cost 3x as much as a 2,000 square foot home in a more rural area, simply because of location.
+A 900-square-foot apartment in the middle of a large city may cost three times as much as a 2,000-square-foot home in a more rural area simply because of location.

 Age